Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 | Transfers enabled |  1,205,128   | 18 Aug 13:15 UTC |
 | Redenomination    |  1,248,328   | 21 Aug 13:15 UTC |

-Block explorers, wallets, and any component that displays SOLAR balances should use the symbol "SOLAR (old)" to differentiate SOLARs of the original denomination.
+Block explorers, wallets, and any component that displays AXC balances should use the symbol "AXC (old)" to differentiate AXCs of the original denomination.
 This change can be made immediately.
-For a period of time after the redenomination occurs, we recommend that you use the symbol "_New SOLAR_" to clearly indicate that you have made the change.
-After sufficient time has elapsed post-redenomination, you should change "_New SOLAR_" back to "SOLAR".
+For a period of time after the redenomination occurs, we recommend that you use the symbol "_New AXC_" to clearly indicate that you have made the change.
+After sufficient time has elapsed post-redenomination, you should change "_New AXC_" back to "AXC".
 An example of an explanation would be:

-> “On approximately August 21st at 13:15 UTC (block number 1,248,328), the SOLAR token will undergo a redenomination.
-New SOLARs will be 100x smaller than SOLARs (old).
-Therefore, your SOLAR balance will be 100x higher.
-The percentage of the SOLARs you own relative to total supply will be unchanged.
-See the AXIASolar [blog post](https://medium.com/axiacoin.network/the-results-are-in-8f6b1ca2a4e6) for more information.”
+> “On approximately August 21st at 13:15 UTC (block number 1,248,328), the AXC token will undergo a redenomination.
+New AXCs will be 100x smaller than AXCs (old).
+Therefore, your AXC balance will be 100x higher.
+The percentage of the AXCs you own relative to total supply will be unchanged.
+See the AXIA [blog post](https://medium.com/AXIA.network/the-results-are-in-8f6b1ca2a4e6) for more information.”

-If you require assistance with redenomination, please contact redenomination@axiacoin.org.
+If you require assistance with redenomination, please contact redenomination@AXIA.org.

 ## Addresses

-In AXIASolar (and most Substrate chains), user accounts are identified by a 32-byte (256-bit) `AccountId`.
+In AXIA (and most Substrate chains), user accounts are identified by a 32-byte (256-bit) `AccountId`.
 This is simply the public key for the cryptography used by Substrate.

-AXIASolar (and Substrate) use the SS58 address format.
+AXIA (and Substrate) use the SS58 address format.
 This is a broad "meta-format" designed to handle many different cryptographies and chains.
 It has much in common with Bitcoin's Base58Check format such as a version prefix, a hash-based checksum suffix, and base-58 encoding.

 See the [SS58 page](<https://github.com/axia-tech/substrate/wiki/External-Address-Format-(SS58)>) in the Substrate wiki for encoding information and a more comprehensive list of network prefixes.

 Relevant SS58 prefixes for this guide:

-- AXIASolar: 0
+- AXIA: 0
 - AXIALunar: 2
 - AlphaNet: 42

 ### Cryptography

-AXIASolar supports the following [cryptographic](learn-cryptography) key pairs and signing algorithms:
+AXIA supports the following [cryptographic](learn-cryptography) key pairs and signing algorithms:

 - Ed25519
 - Sr25519 - Schnorr signatures on the Ristretto group